Jaminafa/alx-system-engineering-devops/0x02-shell_redirections/README.md

 Script 8-cwd_state writes the results of ls -la into ls_cwd_content.
 Script 9-duplicate_last_line duplicates the last line of the file iacta.
+Script 10-no_more_js deletes all .js files in the working directory and its subdirectories.